BasharSiddiqui/Age-and-Gender-Classification-using-Resnet50/README.md

 ##Testing

-     This Python script (`gui.py`) provides a graphical user interface (GUI) for testing the trained deep learning model used for gender and age prediction.
+The Python script (`gui.py`) provides a graphical user interface (GUI) for testing the trained deep learning model used for gender and age prediction.
 The model has been fine-tuned on the UTKFace dataset and is loaded from the 'model.h5' file.

 ## Requirements